what are different styles of door casing? 8 best styles of door casing: A Comprehensive Guide

 Traditional wood door casing / styles of door casing

-8. minimal style door casing
+8. Minimal style door casing

 Modern and simple door casing/styles of door casing